bazelbuild/bazel/site/docs/build-event-protocol.md

 Service protocol is independent of the BEP and treats BEP events as opaque bytes.
 Bazel ships with a gRPC client implementation of the Build Event Service protocol that publishes Build Event Protocol events.
 One can specify the endpoint to send the events to using the `--bes_backend=HOST:PORT` flag.
-Bazel’s implementation also supports TLS which can be enabled by specifying the `--tls_enabled` flag.
+If your backend uses gRPC, you must prefix the address with the appropriate scheme: `grpc://` for plaintext gRPC and `grpcs://` for gRPC with TLS enabled.

 There is currently an experimental open source implementation of the [Build Event Service](https://github.com/buildbarn/bb-event-service/) in Go as part of